agalue/opennms-drift-aws/README.md

 ## Design

-The purpose here is understand the drift architecture, not using AWS resources like RDS, SQS, etc. to deploy OpenNMS on the cloud.
+The purpose here is understand the Drift Architecture, not using AWS resources like RDS, SQS, etc. to deploy OpenNMS on the cloud.

 For this reason, everything will live on the same subnet (a.k.a. one availability zone) with direct Internet access through an Internet Gateway.
 All the EC2 instances are going to have a specific private IP address, registered against a local DNS through Route 53 and a dynamic public IP, which is how the operator can connect to each instance, and the way Minion will reach the solution.